 - Have large images (such as mammography images).

 - Have other files on your flash drive (thumb drive) or CD.

 There isn’t much you can do to speed up the upload.
 If the progress bar is moving, even very slowly, please be patient.

 What does the “+ Attachment” button do?

-Attachment are other files you want to share with your doctor.
-You would use the “+ Attachment” button to share those files with your doctor, but we have all the other files your doctor needs so you won’t need to use the “+ Attachment” button.
+Attachments are other files you want to share with your doctor.
+You’d use the “+ Attachment” button to share those files with your doctor, but we have all the other files your doctor needs, so you won’t need to use the “+ Attachment” button.

 What should I do if I get a message about uploading attachments?

 If you get a message about uploading attachments, click “No.”